codeashdev/Re-react/README.md

 Rereact

-This code is an implementation of React's Fiber reconciler algorithm, which is responsible for rendering React components to the DOM.
-The code defines a series of functions that work together to create a virtual representation of the UI called a Fiber tree and then manipulate the DOM to reflect changes in the Fiber tree.
+The code uses a reconciliation algorithm to update the virtual DOM and a work loop to perform the updates.
+It also uses a fiber tree to represent the virtual DOM, with each fiber node containing information about its type, props, children, and the real DOM node it represents.

 Here is a brief overview of the code: